subzeroid/instagrapi/docs/usage-guide/interactions.md

 ```

 The default remains `public_transport="requests"`.
 Private mobile API requests still use the regular mobile session.
+See [Public Transport](public-transport.md) for live comparison results and caveats.

 ``` python
 cl = Client()